Aahil56/FakeXpose/README.md

 Follow the on-screen instructions to analyze a news article.

 ## Screenshots
-Here are some screenshots of FakeXpose in action:
+Here are some screenshots of FakeXpose in action:-

 ### Main Interface
 ![Main Interface](images/interface.jpg)